SankalpFern/fernglasz.github.io/content/_index.md

 ---
 title: "Hi There"
-blurb: "Welcome to your new Hugo site."
+blurb: "Welcome to marketing site of Fernglasz."
 section:
     heading: "A Subsection"
     text: "You can put even more content in here."